 Last week I asked readers “Do you have boundaries in your relationships?” which threw up some interesting comments.
-I want to continue to address the issue of the lack of boundaries in relationships and the significant impact that it can have on your well being and the types of relationship that you engage in.
+I want to continue to address the issue of the lack of boundaries in relationships and the significant impact that it can have on your health and the types of relationship that you engage in.

 One reader, ARulesGirl2TheEnd encapsulated the whole boundary issue when she said “My mum taught me about boundaries when I was in my teens; she told me to think of it as a kind of Me Club.
 Set the rules of the club and when people break those rules, politely ask them to leave.“